animatlabs/animatlabs.github.io/_posts/2022-04-07-wsl2-visual-studio-docker-without-docker-desktop.md

 ### Configure .NET 6.0

-To be abe to run and build the services on docker, we need to install dotnet on WSL setup of Ubuntu as well.
+To be able to run and build the services on docker, we need to install dotnet on WSL setup of Ubuntu as well.
 First, we would need to check on the [official provider](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu), if the version of dotnet we wish to install is supported on the version on Ubuntu we have installed.
 Here, we use Ubuntu 20.04 which is supported, therefore continuing...

 - Add the Microsoft package signing key to your list of trusted keys and add the package repository.